mattwigway/IPUMS.jl/README.md

 # IPUMS.jl

 This is a small Julia package, currently in beta, for reading [IPUMS USA](https://usa.ipums.org) data.
+It is not affiliated with the IPUMS organization.

-It exports a single function, `read_ipums`, which reads data from an IPUMS data file (and corresponding DDI XML codebook).
+The package exports a single function, `read_ipums`, which reads data from an IPUMS data file (and corresponding DDI XML codebook).
 This returns an `IPUMSTable`, which is a Tables.jl compatible table.
 It is lazy, meaning no data is read until you access the table, and the table must be closed when done:

 ```{julia}
 using IPUMS